Open source designs lead to engagement and opportunity in Asian markets.

 We set out to explore this customization and meet the urban travelers who tailor and adapt scooters; what we uncovered was an ecosystem that offers incredible value for both scooter and automobile manufacturers alike.

 While this closed approach may help protect intellectual property and secure after-sales revenue in the short-run, it could negatively impact the loyalty and promotion that more accessible designs get from influential local garages.
 Forward-looking brands seem to embrace this new paradigm better than their traditional counterparts: Tesla’s Elon Musk announced that all Tesla-held patents would be open to use by competitors.

 We hope other manufacturers follow Tesla’s lead and develop vehicles as platforms that can be modified, adapted, and built upon.
 By embracing this bottom-up customization, the transportation industry can turn its products into supported open platforms and engage with its own customers by assisting the evolution of completely new types of customizations, businesses, and jobs.
 Today’s hacks would become tomorrow’s products, turning what is now an informal activity into sustainable and long-term relationships between industry, people, and businesses.

 As Vice President, Creative, Rainer leads a multi-disciplinary team of creatives in the Asia Pacific region from frog's studio in Shanghai, where he has been based since 2009.
 He partners with frog’s local and global clients to help them embrace change and transform their businesses to drive growth.

-Azure is a senior interaction designer based in frog's Shanghai studio.
+Azure is a former senior interaction designer based in frog's Shanghai studio.

 Simone is an Interaction designer in Shanghai where he designs digital, tangible and behavioral interfaces.